nadelicious/sample_node_app/README.md

 ####A basic login & simple content management system built in Node.js with the following features :

 * New User Account Creation
-* Ability to Update / Deactivitate Account
+* Ability to Update  Account
 * Session Tracking for Logged-In /Logged out User
 * Password Encryption
-* User can upload his profile photo
+* Ability to upload profile photo
-* User can post Items
+* Ability to post items
-* User can search and locate Items
+* Ability to search items(autosuggestion)
-* User can upload pics for his item
+* Ability to upload item pics
-* User can update and delete his posts
+* Ability to update and delete posts

 ####This node sample application is built on top of the following libraries :